dreamsicle-io/speckle/README.md

 ## Options

-Visit the [documentation and examples](http://speckle.dreamsicle.io) for all options and how to use them.
+Visit the [documentation and examples](http://speckle.dreamsicle.io) for all options, methods, and how to use them.